marijnh/Eloquent-JavaScript/04_data.md

 {{index "range function", "sum function"}}

-Write a `range` function that takes two arguments, `start` and `end`, and returns an array containing all the numbers from `start` up to (and including) `end`.
+Write a `range` function that takes two arguments, `start` and `end`, and returns an array containing all the numbers from `start` up to and including `end`.

 Next, write a `sum` function that takes an array of numbers and returns the sum of these numbers.
 Run the example program and see whether it does indeed return 55.

 {{index "optional argument"}}

 As a bonus assignment, modify your `range` function to take an optional third argument that indicates the "step" value used when building the array.
-If no step is given, the elements go up by increments of one, corresponding to the old behavior.
+If no step is given, the elements should go up by increments of one, corresponding to the old behavior.
 The function call `range(1, 10, 2)` should return `[1, 3, 5, 7, 9]`.
-Make sure it also works with negative step values so that `range(5, 2, -1)` produces `[5, 4, 3, 2]`.
+Make sure this also works with negative step values so that `range(5, 2, -1)` produces `[5, 4, 3, 2]`.

 {{if interactive